 In April 1999, Makoto and Dr. Tadashi Inada were reunited when Dr. Inada arrived at HNFRI as Director.
 Makoto told him earnestly that PICES activities are very important for the scientific work of institutes concerned with the North Pacific including foreign organizations.
 On September 18, 2000, Makoto told Dr. Inada about his cancer and the need for an operation.
-The Japanese Government immediately contacted the PICES Secretariat, and within a few days, a beautiful flower basket arrived at Makoto's bed from the staff of the Secretariat with sincere wishes and encouragement.
-At PICES IX in Hakodate, Dr. Inada acted as the Japanese Delegate on behalf of Makoto and spoke at the Opening Ceremony just as Makoto had intended.
-Immediately after PICES IX, a T-shirt signed with heartfelt messages to Makoto by many PICES scientists for a speedy recovery was delivered to Makoto by Dr. Wada.
-Fortunately, the cancer was in an early stage and was removed successfully in the operation.
-Now he is on the road to a smooth recovery and we can expect to meet his red cap again at PICES X.
+The Japanese

-This article was written by Drs.
-Tadashi Inada (left) and Tokio Wada (right), in appreciation and recognition of Dr. Makoto Kashiwai's outstanding service to the marine ecosystem science in Japan and PICES over many years.
+This article was written by Dr..
+Tadashi Inada (left) and Dr. Tokio Wada (right), in appreciation and recognition of Dr. Makoto Kashiwai's outstanding service to the marine ecosystem science in Japan and PICES over many years.